-Located between Allen Hall and McKinley Health Center, RORG provides flood protection and improves water quality.
-Prior to the garden, rainstorms limited sidewalk use and harmed the red oak tree.
-The updated design will enhance the garden’s ability to soak up stormwater runoff and provide other ecosystem services.
+Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and promotes ecological health and enjoyment.
+Prior to the garden, rainstorms limited sidewalk use and impaired the red oak.
+The updated design will enhance the garden’s ability to soak up stormwater runoff in a beautiful, educational way.

 Meet the RORG Team